Authorization Code Flow

 Step 2.
 User login and consent

-On this step your app’s user is redirected by the browser to a RingCentral authorization page, where user can view the list of permissions your app is asking for.
+On this step your app’s user is redirected by the browser to a RingCentral authorization page, where the user is first asked to login if they have not already.

 Parameter | Type | Description |